sjjhsjjh/blender-driver/documents/backlog.md

 -   Maybe add a sweeper or something that ends any objects that have somehow escaped from the gameObjects array.

--   Suppose a game object collection element, N, changes from a game object, O, to None.
+-   Unit tests for: Suppose a game object collection element, N, changes from a game object, O, to None.
 At that point, the BGE object that corresponds to N doesn't get endObject'd but it should.

 -   Add support for wildcards in rest_patch to support commands like the following.